 the WAR archive is most easily built using the

-project.
+webapp project.
 In it you'll need to make the

 following changes:

-add the same <dependency>
+add the same <dependency>s as were listed

 for the commandline project (see Section 3.2.1, “Adding Dependency to Wicket Objects Viewer”).